raphael-proust/OGL-SRD5/pages/15.rules/default.md

 The DC is 15 to spot the pressure plate, as well as faint scorch marks on the floor and walls.
 A spell or other effect that can sense the presence of magic, such as _detect magic_, reveals an aura of evocation magic around the statue.

-The trap activates when more than 20 pounds of weight is placed on the pressure plate, causing the statue to release a 9m cone of fire.
+The trap activates when more than 10kg of weight is placed on the pressure plate, causing the statue to release a 9m cone of fire.
 Each creature in the fire must make a DC 13 Dexterity saving throw, taking 22 (4d10) fire damage on a failed save, or half as much damage on a successful one.

 Wedging an iron spike or other object under the pressure plate prevents the trap from activating.
 A successful _dispel magic_ (DC 13) cast on the statue destroys the trap.